Non-Hermitian pseudo mobility edge in a coupled chain system: Introduction

 \section{Introduction}

 Any amounts of uncorrelated disorder shall localize all bulk states in large noninteracting systems of dimension $d<3$~\cite{anderson1958,anderson1979}.
 In higher dimensions, a mobility edge (ME) emerges as the energy separating localized and extended eigenstates~\cite{mott1975,Lee1985,mott1987,evers2008,kondov2011,semeghini2015}.
-Replacing the uncorrelated disorder by a quasiperiodic potential, e.g., in the Aubry-Andre-Harper model~\cite{aubry1980,harper1955}, a quantum phase transition can take place in one dimension where all eigenstates become extended or localized when the potential strength varies~\cite{soukoulis1982,das1986}.
+Replacing the uncorrelated disorder by a quasiperiodic potential, e.g., in the Aubry-Andr\'e-Harper model~\cite{aubry1980,harper1955}, a quantum phase transition can take place in one dimension where all eigenstates become extended or localized when the potential strength varies~\cite{soukoulis1982,das1986}.
 In the presence of long-range hopping, slowly varying potential or lattice deformations, a mobility edge may also appear in low-dimensional systems~\cite{das1988,das1990,biddle2010,ganeshan2015,deng2019,wang2020}.
-Generalizations of mobility edge in non-Hermitian quasiperiodic models have also been reported recently ~\cite{zeng2017,longhi2019,yanxia2020,liu2020,zeng2020,liu2021,longhi2021,Zhou_2021,Zhou_2021_2}.
+The emergence of mobility edges in non-Hermitian disordered systems under periodic boundary conditions have been discussed~\cite{Hatano1996,Hatano1997}.
+Mobility edges in the complex energy plane have also been reported in non-Hermitian quasiperiodic systems recently~\cite{zeng2017,longhi2019,yanxia2020,liu2020,zeng2020,liu2021,longhi2021,Zhou_2021,Zhou_2021_2,ZhouDNHQC2022}.

 Effective non-Hermitian descriptions for classical and quantum systems have attracted great attention.
 In theory, non-Hermitian models can host a plethora of exotic phenomena absent in their Hermitian counterparts~\cite{ganainy2018,ashida2020,bergholtz2021,lee2014,Nakagawa2018,mu2020,zhang2021,Zhou_NHFTI1,Zhou_DQPT1}, e.g., their exceptional topology have been discovered and classified into enriched symmetry tables~\cite{shen2018,gong2018,katabata2019,zhou2019,wojcik2020}.
 Experimentally, various non-Hermitian phases have been observed in a wide range of {classical and} quantum simulators like photonic, acoustic, electronic and ultracold atom systems~\cite{zeuner2015,zhu2018,li2019,wu2019,xiao2020,helbig2020}, yielding potential applications such as topological lasing and high-performance sensing~\cite{gal2018,miguel2018,sebastian2020,Hodaei2017,Chen2017,McDonald2020,Budich2020}.